Skip to main content

 About Botín Restaurante

 The kitchen is Spanish, led by José Manuel Santos.
-The most useful way to frame the booking is direct: this is a Madrid restaurant with daily lunch and dinner hours, not a venue where we can verify a tasting-menu format, specific dishes, seating count, or price point from the provided data.
+This is a Madrid restaurant with daily lunch and dinner hours.
 For wider planning, keep our full Madrid restaurants guide open alongside our full Madrid bars guide and our full Madrid experiences guide.

 The main reason to consider Botín Restaurante is the combination of Spanish cooking, José Manuel Santos, third-party recognition.
-Opinionated About Dining lists it as Casual in Europe Recommended for 2026 and ranked it #750 in Casual in Europe for 2025, which is a useful verified signal beyond a basic listing.
+Opinionated About Dining lists it as Casual in Europe Recommended for 2026 and ranked it #750 in Casual in Europe for 2025.

-Available verified details are deliberately limited.
+The useful details are limited.
 We can confirm the cuisine, chef or owner name, smart-casual dress code, daily lunch and dinner hours, OAD recognition, but not a specific menu structure, dish list, price range, room size, or beverage program.
 If the group wants to compare other Madrid options before deciding, Lhardy, Cuenllas, Casa Revuelta, La Primera, Hortensio are natural names to keep in the mix depending on the occasion.

-Lunch and dinner are both on the verified schedule
+Lunch and dinner are both on the schedule

 Botín Restaurante is listed with lunch and dinner hours every day: Monday through Sunday from 1–4 pm and 8–11:30 pm.
 That makes it workable either as a midday Spanish meal or as an evening booking, depending on how the rest of the Madrid day is arranged.

-Because no verified booking-difficulty, price, or capacity details are available here, it is best not to assume how easy prime times will be.
-Treat the hours as the reliable planning anchor, then confirm availability directly with the restaurant or its current booking channel before building the rest of the day around it.
+Because booking-difficulty, price, capacity details are not available, it is best not to assume how easy prime times will be.
+Treat the hours as the reliable starting point, then confirm availability directly with the restaurant or its current booking channel before building the rest of the day around it.

 Who should choose it, who should cross-shop